Advocating for Change

 This advocacy is a whole-of-organisation function – from teams in the field supporting civilians to directly advocate for their needs, to direct engagement in advocacy with parties to a conflict, to high-level political advocacy in key international fora.
 This advocacy occurs through both direct engagement and contributions to public discussion and debate.

 Globally, NP is a core member of Crisis Action and a member of the International Coalition for the Responsibility to Protect (ICR2P).
 NP is currently a member of the Global Protection Cluster's Strategic Advisory Group.

 NP's Advocacy at the European Union

-Our team works on raising awareness and understanding of Unarmed Civilian Protection (UCP) among EU policymakers in order to increase political and financial support for UCP activities and better integrate UCP into the EU’s response to conflicts.
+Our team works on raising awareness and understanding of UCP among EU policymakers in order to increase political and financial support for UCP activities and better integrate UCP into the EU’s response to conflicts.
 In Brussels, our interlocutors include the European Commission, the European External Action Service (including but not limited to those working on the civilian and military missions under the EU’s Common Security and Defence Policy (CSDP), EU Member States and the European Parliament.